haotiangu/Multi-Level-Adaptation-for-Automatic-Landing-with-Engine-Failure-under-Weather-Uncertainties/README.md

    </p>

-## How to run the online path planning module
+## Run the online path planning module

 1. Open the program and then first to put airplane to wherever the engine is broken, in which define the engine-out latitude,longitude and altitude.
 And then click the stop button at the up right corner of